-In 2012, the University of Minnesota contracted with a team of architects and engineers led by Minneapolis-based Alliiance to provide predesign services for the rehabilitation of Tate Hall.
-Additional state funding was approved in 2014, and the design development phase is currently in progress.
-The building is located on the University of Minnesota’s East Bank campus and is considered a contributing element of the proposed University of Minnesota Mall Historic District.
-At nearly 200,000 gross square feet, Tate has been the home for the School of Physics and Astronomy since its construction in 1926.
-In 2011, a new Physics and Nanotechnology lab building began construction and many of the labs currently found in Tate will relocate to the new building.
-The administrative offices for the School of Physics and Astronomy and the auditorium style classrooms will remain in Tate, while the School of Earth Sciences will consolidate their widely dispersed programs into Tate.
-The rehabilitation project will reconfigure and reinvent the building to support the needs of the new occupants.
-Mechanical, electrical, and computer data systems serving the building are outmoded and will be upgraded, and issues with accessibility and circulation will also be addressed.
+The University of Minnesota contracted with a team of architects to provide predesign services for the rehabilitation of Tate Hall, a contributing resource of the proposed University of Minnesota Mall Historic District.
+At nearly 200,000 gross square feet, the rehabilitation project needed to reconfigure and reinvent the building to support the needs of new occupants.
+Mechanical, electrical, and computer data systems serving the building were outmoded and needed to be upgraded, and issues with accessibility and circulation also needed be addressed.

 PVN supported the project structural engineer with preservation-specific engineering and expertise, as well as construction document production.
 The scope of work included reviewing building documentation for information pertaining to structural systems and capacities, a focused condition assessment to identify building deficiencies, evaluating existing structural system capacities, and developing a structural design strategies to support the rehabilitation.